kreutz-lab/RTF/README.md

                  title = " ")
 ```

-Low-dimnensional representation of RTF parameters of 20 or more time series.
+Low-dimnensional representation of RTF parameters of 20 or more time series:

 ```
 data(strasenTimeSeries)